Changes to Federal Student Loans for Graduate and Professional Students

 The Budget Control Act (BCA) of 2011 was signed into law on August 2, 2011.
-This act makes two changes to the Federal Direct Stafford Loan Program.
+This act makes two changes to the Federal Direct Loan Program.

 Effective for loans made for periods of enrollment (loan periods) beginning on or after July 1, 2012, graduate and professional students are no longer eligible to receive Federal Direct Subsidized Loans.